adsric/devtools/README.md

-# Tooling & Workflow (WIP)
+# Tooling (WIP)

-A set of tools that combine to form a workflow.
+A set of tools that combine to form a workflow for website assets.

+## Requirements

-- [NodeJS](https://nodejs.org): for easily building fast, scalable network applications.
+[NodeJS](https://nodejs.org): for easily building fast, scalable network applications.

 ## Setup